Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousAdult/rescueBreathingAdult.md

 - Do not poke your fingers or any other object deep into the child’s throat.
 If you do, you run the risk of pushing an object further in.

 - If you don't see an object, reposition the child's head and try another rescue breath.

-# STEP 8: CONTINUE WITH RESCUE BREATHS
+## CONTINUE WITH RESCUE BREATHS

 ![Alt text](/Images/AdultCPR/adultCPR29.jpg)

 - Continue rescue breathing, giving one breath every 6 seconds (10 breaths per minute).

 - Check for a pulse every two minutes while doing rescue breathing.

 - Continue with rescue breathing until the person begins breathing on their own.

 - You will notice that they are improving if they start coughing or moving.